Missing dark matter in dwarf galaxies?: Summary and Conclusions

 \section{Summary and Conclusions}

-We have analyzed the baryonic masses and circular velocities of a sample of galaxies with excellent photometric data and high-quality HI observations and compared them with the results of recent $\Lambda$CDM cosmological hydrodynamical simulations from the APOSTLE project.
-The simulations used the same code developed for the EAGLE project, where the subgrid feedback physics modules have been calibrated to match the galaxy stellar mass function and stellar sizes.
-The correlation between maximum circular velocity and baryonic mass (the `baryonic Tully-Fisher', or BTF relation) of simulated galaxies reproduces well the zero-point and velocity scaling of observed galaxies in the range $(30,200)$ km s$^{-1}$.
-This implies that $\Lambda$CDM galaxies of the right size and mass can match naturally the main trends of the BTF relation without further tuning.
+We have analysed the baryonic masses and circular velocities of a sample of galaxies with excellent photometric data and high-quality HI observations and compared them with the results of recent $\Lambda$CDM cosmological hydrodynamical simulations from the APOSTLE project.
+The simulations used the same code developed for the EAGLE project, where the subgrid feedback physics modules have been calibrated to match the galaxy stellar mass function and stellar size distribution of galaxies more massive than the great majority of those studied in this paper.

-A corollary of this result is that the `efficiency of galaxy formation', defined as the fraction of baryons within the virial radius that can cool and condense at the centre of a halo to form a galaxy, is a smooth function of halo mass that decreases steeply toward low-mass haloes.
-Such predicted decrease is not apparent in the observed relation, where the scatter appears to increase at the low-mass end without a significant drop in the mean efficiency.
-Indeed, a number of outliers from the simulated relation are clearly present below $40$--$50$ km s$^{-1}$ which do not appear to be the result of inferior data, but rather objects whose baryonic content and circular velocity profiles are genuinely distinct from the simulation predictions.

-Particularly puzzling are systems whose baryonic masses are much higher than expected from their circular velocities.
-Taken at face value, these galaxies are either sites where galaxy formation has proceeded with extraordinarily high efficiency (up to nearly $100\%$), or where the estimated circular velocities underestimate substantially the characteristic velocity of the surrounding halo.
-No known mechanism in the simulations can account for such high galaxy formation efficiencies, so we prefer to characterize the discrepancy as a deficit of mass (`missing dark matter') in the inner regions of the haloes that surround these dwarf galaxies.

-The problem outlined above has implications for other small scale problems in cosmology. `Missing dark matter' is reminiscent of the inner mass deficit that characterizes `cored' galaxies with slowly-rising rotation curves, but applies to the whole luminous galaxy and beyond rather than just to its inner regions.
-This implies that it cannot be explained by `baryon-induced' cores in the dark matter: we show this explicitly by comparing the aforementioned outliers with simulations of galaxies with cores.
-None of those simulations are able to explain this puzzle.

-More intriguingly, evidence for a `core' inferred from slowly-rising rotation curves does not seem to correlate with evidence for `missing dark matter' inferred from anomalously-high galaxy formation efficiencies: galaxies with and without obvious cores exhibit missing dark matter, and vice versa.
-Missing dark matter is also directly related to the `too-big-to-fail problem' \citep{BoylanKolchin2012,GarrisonKimmel2014,Papastergis2015}, since both highlight the fact that some galaxies seem to inhabit haloes far less massive than expected.